Excitaprint/atlalert/developer-log.md

 - Is searchX event listener able to "see" searchInput?
   > It should, other function works?
 Weird
   > Could it be bubbling issue?

+# 1/8/26

+- X clears text, but still not refreshing posts
+- X should dissapear if field empty, but isn't